QGEP/docs/de/_sources/qgep_swmm/Change-simulation-parameters.rst.txt

 By default:

 - Time serie: Each raingage is related to a default rain time serie called ``default_qgep_raingage_timeserie``.
-The time serie must be created and the value Series Name update accordingly.
+The time serie must be created and the value Series Name updated accordingly.
 - Other parameters have default SWMM values

 **Aquifers:**